PatrikValkovic/grammpy-transforms/README.md

 Class have `from_rule` property that stores original rule and `replace_index` property, that indicate which terminal were replace.
 - `ContextFree.ChomskyTermRule`: It is class for rule, that directly rewrite nonterminal to terminal.

+### Inverse operations

+Eliminating of epsilon rules, removing of unit rules and transforming into Chomsky normal form have their inverse operations.
+They are implemented on `InverseContextFree` class.

+That functions needs just root nonterminal of parsed tree.
+They then traverse the parse tree and replace rules created by transformations by their original equivalent.

+The operations needs to be perform in opposite order, that transformations occurs.

 ## Context grammars